petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting-tools-and-resources/creating-thread-and-heap-dumps.md

 * You can change the name of the directory that thread dumps are saved to by changing `thread_dumps/` at the end of the path on the first line.
 However, *you must keep the folder inside the `/mnt/persistent-storage/` directory* for it to be accessible via the CLI tool.

-* You can change the number of iterations in the `main` function's loop to change the number of sets created.
+- You can change the number of iterations in the `main` function's loop to change the number of sets created.
 You can make the same change in the `take_thread_group` function to change the number of thread dumps per set.

-* You can change the period of the `sleep` command (in seconds) in the `main` function to change the frequency of each set being created.
+- You can change the period of the `sleep` command (in seconds) in the `main` function to change the frequency of each set being created.
 You can make the same change in the `take_thread_group` function to change the frequency of thread dumps within each set.

 ### Heap Dump Creation Script

 Heap dumps help you to understand what data is consuming RAM in your Liferay instance.
-If you need to troubleshoot your instance's memory allocation, then you may need to take multiple heap dumps at different, key times to determine if there is an issue.
+If you must troubleshoot your instance's memory allocation, then you may need to take multiple heap dumps at different, key times to determine if there is an issue.

 You can use this script to generate a heap dump for your Liferay instance in any Liferay Cloud environment: